Transfer news: Napoli confirm Kalidou Koulibaly €150m release clause & warn they won't sell for less | Goal.com

 The 27-year-old has been linked with the likes of Manchester United and Chelsea although it appears it will take a huge bid for the Naples club to even consider a sale.

-Ancelotti told reporters: "The best centre-back in the world?
+Ancelotti told Tuttosport: "The best centre-back in the world?
 Yes.
 And he has more room for improvement.
 He's worth €150 million and he is non-transferable.

 "Koulibaly's contract will expire in 2023.
 In 2021 he will have a €150 million release clause, but Napoli do not need to sell, the president does not want to sell and the question does not arise."